ACE3201 : Marketing and Public Policy

 |Semester 1 Credit Value:||10|

-The module will be issue based and research-led, by drawing upon both contemporary marketing-related public policy issues and research undertaken in the School.
+The module will be issue based and research-led, by drawing upon both contemporary marketing-related public policy issues and research undertaken by the Social Sciences Group in the School of Natural and Environmental Scientists, where much research is food industry based.

 Outline Of Syllabus